brenopolanski/udacity-website-optimization/README.md

 The task here was to optimize a mobile web app in order to make it load faster, reduce download speed and data traffic.
 Another issue that the project had originally, was the slow screen scroll speed and changing pizza size function.

-To get started, check out the repository and inspect the code.
+To run, you can either navigate to http://brenopolanski.com/udacity-website-optimization/, or install the project on your machine.

 ## Getting Started